IgniteUI/igniteui-documentation/topics/02_Controls/igLayoutManager/03_igLayoutManager_Handling_Events.md

 ### <a id="itemRender-mvc-description"></a>Description

-This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events:itemRendered) event upon initialization using the ASP.NET MVC wrapper.
+This example assigns an event handling function to the [`itemRendered`](%%jQueryApiUrl%%/ui.iglayoutmanager#events:itemRendered) event upon initialization using the %%ProductNameMVC%%.

 ### <a id="itemRender-mvc-code"></a>Code